-JG: Even though Water for Elephants is different for you, it has a theme that’s been a part of all your films; isolation.
-What draws you to that theme?
+JG: Even though Water for Elephants is different for you it has a theme that's been a part of all your films: isolation.

-FL: I don’t know.
-I mean, I’ve never really thought about it for all three movies.
-I think you’re definitely right though.
-With I Am Legend, that was the big thing that appealed to me.
-I loved that character study and the psychological ideas of, “What happens when you’re alone?
+FL: I've never really thought about it for all three movies.
+I think you're definitely right, though.
+With I Am Legend that was the big thing that appealed to me.
+I loved that character study and the psychological ideas of, "What happens when you're alone?
 How do you survive?
-How do you keep your humanity?”
+How do you keep your humanity?"
 I think the idea of movies which are centered around single people are interesting to me, and being specific with that point-of-view is what makes for the eyes of the audience, carrying them through whatever the world and narrative is.

 JG: You said you wanted to make a less nihilistic movie after I Am Legend.
-Do you still see that movie that way?
+Do you still see that movie as nihilistic?

 FL: Yeah, it is hopefully.
 The original [ending] is less hopeful.
 Have you seen it?

 FL: It's pretty nihilistic: there's no hope for humanity; these things have been perceived wrongly; there's a new society formed on Earth; he didn't find a cure; and they drive off into the unknown not sure whether there's any survivors.
 That's pretty nihilistic, but not as nihilistic as the original novel.

 JG: Was it tough adapting the extremes of the novel?